SLKone/SLKone.github.io/_advisors/John-Deitrich.md

 advisor-image: john-deitrich.jpg
 linkedin: https://www.linkedin.com/in/john-deitrich/
 ---
-John Deitrich is a dynamic and inspirational leader of global manufacturing, innovation, research, and development with 28 years of experience working in consumer goods.
+John Deitrich is a leader of global manufacturing, innovation, research, and development with 28 years of experience working in consumer goods.

 John focuses on leading transformation and strategy deployment to successfully deliver results.
-John has a track record of building high-performance teams and working across organizational boundaries to surpass performance measures.
+He has a track record of building high-performance teams and working across organizational boundaries to surpass performance measures.